mlcommons/ck/ck2/docs/concept.md

 CM toolkit is implemented as a small Python library with a unified CLI and a simple API.

-It requires minimal dependencies (Python 3+, pip, pyyaml and a Git client) and should work with any OS including Linux, CentOS, Debian, RedHat and Windows.
+It requires minimal dependencies (Python 3+, pip, pyyaml and a Git client) and should work with any OS including Linux, MacOS, CentOS, Debian, RedHat and Windows.

 ```bash
 $ pip3 install cmind